biodash/biodash.github.io/content/codeclub/S04E16/index.md

 </div>

-Use `varwidth = TRUE` if you want the width of the boxplots to reflect the number of data points:
+In that case, consider using `varwidth = TRUE` to make the width of the boxes to reflect the number of data points:

 <div class="highlight">